Ray Kroc: Philanthropy and awards

 The Kroc Foundation supported research, treatment and education about various medical conditions, such as alcoholism, diabetes, arthritis and multiple sclerosis.
 It is best known for establishing the Ronald McDonald House, a nonprofit organization that provides free housing for parents close to medical facilities where their children are receiving treatment.

 In 1973, Kroc received the Golden Plate Award of the American Academy of Achievement.

 Politics

 A lifelong Republican, Kroc believed firmly in self-reliance and staunchly opposed government welfare and the New Deal.
-Kroc donated $255,000 to Richard Nixon's reelection campaign in 1972, and he was controversially accused by some, notably Senator Harrison Williams, of making the donation to influence Nixon to veto a minimum wage bill making its way through Congress.
+Kroc donated $255,000 to the Richard Nixon 1972 presidential campaign, and he was controversially accused by some, notably Senator Harrison Williams, of making the donation to influence Nixon to veto a minimum wage bill making its way through Congress.

 Family

 Kroc met Ethel Fleming in 1919, married in 1922, and then moved to Chicago, divorcing in 1961.
-Together, they had Kroc's only child, daughter Marilyn (1924–1973).
+Together, they had Kroc's only child, daughter Marilyn.
 He married Jane Dobbins Green in 1963, divorcing her in 1968.